Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to olodaterol, any other medications, or any of the ingredients in olodaterol inhalation.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: amiodarone (Cordarone, Nexterone, Pacerone); antidepressants such as amitriptyline, amoxapine, clomipramine (Anafranil), desipramine (Norpramin), doxepin (Silenor), imipramine (Surmontil, Tofranil), nortriptyline (Pamelor), protriptyline (Vivactil), and trimipramine (Surmontil); beta blockers such as atenolol (Tenormin, in Tenoretic), labetalol (Trandate), metoprolol (Lopressor, Toprol XL, in Dutoprol), nadolol (Corgard, in Corzide), propranolol (Hemangeol, Inderal LA, InnoPran XL), and sotalol (Betapace, Sorine, Sotylize); diuretics ('water pills'); erythromycin (E.E.S, Eryc, Erythrocin, others); other LABAs such as arformoterol (Brovana), formoterol (Foradil, Perforomist, in Dulera, in Symbicort), indacaterol (Arcapta), or salmeterol (Serevent, in Advair); monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam, Zelapar), and tranylcypromine (Parnate); moxifloxacin (Avelox); oral steroids such as dexamethasone (Dexamethasone Intensol), methylprednisolone (Depo-Medrol, Medrol, Solu-Medrol), and prednisone (Rayos); pentoxifylline (Pentoxil), and theophylline (Elixophyllin, Theolair, Uniphyl, others).
+Be sure to mention any of the following: aminophylline; amiodarone (Nexterone, Pacerone); antidepressants such as amitriptyline, amoxapine, clomipramine (Anafranil), desipramine (Norpramin), doxepin (Silenor), imipramine (Surmontil, Tofranil), nortriptyline (Pamelor), protriptyline (Vivactil), and trimipramine (Surmontil); beta blockers such as atenolol (Tenormin, in Tenoretic), labetalol (Trandate), metoprolol (Lopressor, Toprol XL, in Dutoprol), nadolol (Corgard, in Corzide), propranolol (Hemangeol, Inderal LA, InnoPran XL), and sotalol (Betapace, Sorine, Sotylize); diet pills; diuretics ('water pills'); epinephrine (Primatene Mist); erythromycin (E.E.S, Eryc, Erythrocin, others); medications for colds such as phenylephrine (Sudafed PE), and pseudoephedrine (Sudafed); monoamine oxidase (MAO) inhibitors, including isocarboxazid (Marplan), linezolid (Zyvox), phenelzine (Nardil), rasagiline (Azilect), selegiline (Emsam, Zelapar), and tranylcypromine (Parnate); moxifloxacin (Avelox); steroids such as dexamethasone (Dexamethasone Intensol), methylprednisolone (Depo-Medrol, Medrol, Solu-Medrol), and prednisone (Rayos); pentoxifylline (Pentoxil), and theophylline (Elixophyllin, Theolair, Uniphyl, others).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with olodaterol inhalation, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

-- tell your doctor if you have or have ever had diabetes, seizures, high blood pressure, irregular heartbeat, or heart or thyroid disease.
+- tell your doctor if you have or have ever had diabetes, seizures, high blood pressure, QT prolongation (an irregular heart rhythm that can lead to fainting, loss of consciousness, seizures, or sudden death); irregular heartbeat, or heart, liver, or thyroid disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using olodaterol inhalation, call your doctor.